icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

 ```

 Mode declarations must come before any Slice definitions or [module declarations][module-declaration].
-While the compilation mode you select will affect which Slice features are available to you,
+The compilation mode you select determines which Slice features are available to you
-it has no effect on the parsing of, or validity of syntax within, your Slice file.
+but has no effect on the parsing of, or validity of syntax within, your Slice file.
 For example, even though classes are a Slice1-only feature, `class` is still a keyword within a Slice2 file,
 and if you define a class, syntax errors in that class's definition will still be reported normally.